- This event has passed.

 We are delighted to share our From the Archives: Art of Jazz Series Edition with you!
-The Art of Jazz is an annual performance series presented in collaboration between the Gibbes Museum, Charleston Jazz and 5Church Charleston.
+The Art of Jazz is an annual performance series presented in collaboration with the Gibbes Museum and Charleston Jazz.
 Under normal circumstances, we would all be enjoying this series together again this summer live and in person, but unfortunately, we had to postpone the series to next summer due to COVID-19.
 Each month, we will release a full Art of Jazz performance on Facebook and YouTube.

 Lee Barbour Trio